ali-bazzoun/quizup-be/best_practices.md

 - handle logic and business in service layer
 - add last line of defense in the data layer and considering handling errors if it occurs their
 - handle input validation at control layer, the closest layer to the input
+- routing not in controller layer (in Router class or index)

 ## docker